 Who We Are

-We are a congregation of almost 200 members.
-Our goal might be described as the happiness, helpfulness, and fulfillment for ourselves and earthkind, by means of our continued growth understanding, caring, and community.
+We are a congregation of about 170 members.
+Our goal might be described as the happiness, helpfulness, and fulfillment for ourselves and earthkind, by means of our continued growth, understanding, caring, and community.

 The activities of our church help us toward this goal.
 We encourage and support one another on our individual spiritual journeys.
 We seek wisdom about life and about how to live from every source we know, including: (1) our companions and communities, (2) all the world’s religions, (3) the sciences, arts, and humanities, and (4) reflection on our own direct personal experiences.

 As a congregation in the Unitarian Universalist tradition, we do not have a creed or required set of beliefs.
 Instead we agree to act with reverence toward all things as best we understand, to enhance the well-being of one another and our widening circles of community.